8 Effective Reward and Recognition Strategies You Should Be Using

-Everyone likes to be recognized in a way that resonates with them.
+Everyone likes to feel recognized in a way that resonates with them.
 But for managers who oversee large teams, individualized recognition can be a tall order to fill.

-However, there are plenty of options available that can help you provide your employees with meaningful recognition tailored to each individual.
+However, there are plenty of reward and recognition strategies that can help you provide your employees with meaningful recognition tailored to each individual.
 When employees receive different types of recognition on a regular basis it can increase employee engagement and enhance the company culture.

-As you get to know everyone and learn more about your employees’ recognition preferences, here are some recognition tools to consider:
+As you get to know everyone and learn more about your employees’ recognition preferences, here are some recognition strategies to consider:

 Many employees like to be told verbally that they’ve done a good job.
 While some may prefer to be recognized verbally in a one-on-one meeting, others may like to be recognized during a team meeting or even during a company-wide event.
 Although an employee’s comfort zone may vary when it comes to being in the spotlight, many do like to be verbally acknowledged in some fashion.

 When you see something good happening, say something.
 When your employees are making positive contributions, helping a coworker or exemplifying company values, let your employees know in real-time that you appreciate them.
 Recognizing employees on the spot is a highly effective recognition strategy to motivate employees.

 When an employee goes above and beyond in helping you, a coworker, a client or customer, a personalized thank you note that outlines what they did and why you appreciate their efforts can make their day.

 This is the digital version of a written thank you note and can be a great way to quickly show gratitude towards employees.
 E-cards can also be used to send a note of acknowledgement to your employees for reaching employment milestones, recognizing events like birthdays, or to send a holiday message to your entire team.
 This helps to build relationships with your team and makes employees feel connected.